laravel/docs/eloquent-relationships.md

 		user_id - integer
 		title - string

-Even though the `posts` table does not contain a `country_id` column, the `hasManyThrough` relation will allow us to access a country's posts via `$country->posts`.
-Let's define the relationship:
+Though `posts` does not contain a `country_id` column, the `hasManyThrough` relation provides access to a country's posts via `$country->posts`.
+To perform this query, Eloquent inspects the `country_id` on the intermediate `users` table.
+After finding the matching user IDs, they are used to query the `posts` table.

+Now that we have examined the table structure for the relationship, let's define it on the `Country` model:

+	<?php namespace App;

+	use Illuminate\Database\Eloquent\Model;

-	class Country extends Model {
+	class Country extends Model
+	{
+		/**
+		 * Get all of the posts for the country.
+		 */
 		public function posts()
 		{
 			return $this->hasManyThrough('App\Post', 'App\User');
 		}
 	}

+The first argument passed to the `hasManyThrough` method is the name of the final model we wish to access, while the second argument is the name of the intermediate model.

-If you would like to manually specify the keys of the relationship, you may pass them as the third and fourth arguments to the method:
+Typical Eloquent foreign key conventions will be used when performing the relationship's queries.
+If you would like to customize the keys of the relationship, you may pass them as the third and fourth arguments to the `hasManyThrough` method.
+The third argument is the name of the foreign key on the intermediate model, while the fourth argument is the name of the foreign key on the final model.

 	class Country extends Model {